-Recently, several of you asked if coconut oil is good for your heart, and my answer is a resounding yes.
+I'm often asked if coconut oil is good for your heart, and my answer is a resounding yes.
 The ordinary coconut—known for its sweet milk, great fiber, and ability to conk people on the heads in Marx Brothers movies—can do your heart good—and a lot more.

 Many people shun coconut oil because it’s high in saturated fat, which is true.
 But coconut oil is also the least vulnerable oil to oxidative stress and free radical formation—in fact it’s probably the safest oil to use in all types of cooking.

 Researchers also demonstrated that coconut’s MCFAs can neutralize and kill many microorganisms, bacteria, and viruses that are responsible for periodontal disease, herpes, and even bladder infections.
 Remember, oral bacteria that can cause dental disease can enter the bloodstream via the gum line, cause inflammation and eventually contribute to arthrosclerosis.
+Plus, research has shown that coconut oil can help to improve memory.

 What’s the best way to incorporate coconut oil into your diet?